Trans inclusion at work policy

 We want to clearly define the different responsibilities of our staff and Board so everyone knows what is expected of them.

-We can also support employees with a family member who is transitioning, either through a transition care plan and other workplace support, if requested.
+- Can also support employees with a family member who is transitioning, either through a transition care plan and other workplace support, if requested.

 Staff working on HR and Finance

-We will maintain confidentiality, including keeping paper documents and files secures that may contain sensitive information.
+- Maintain confidentiality, including keeping paper documents and files secure that may contain sensitive information.

-The Directors will ensure that Transitioning at Work policy and procedures are part of our induction for all new staff and that they are shared with existing staff each year.
+- Will ensure that this policy and procedures are part of our induction for all new staff and are shared with existing staff each year.

-The Trustees will ensure that the Directors are are accountable for organisation-wide compliance with policy.
+- Will ensure that the Directors are accountable for organisation-wide compliance with policy.

-Artsadmin has a guide to transitioning for line managers.
-Please email email@example.com if you have any suggestions for additions or edits. (sources: Xperthr, Wiltshire Council, Switchboard)
+We sourced these from: Xperthr, Wiltshire Council, Switchboard, We Exist.
+Please email firstname.lastname@example.org if you have any suggestions for additions or edits.

 - a:gender: This is the support network for employees in government departments and agencies who have changed or need to change permanently their perceived gender, or who identify as intersex.